Literacy and Numeracy Test for Initial Teacher Education Students

 The Australian Government has introduced a Literacy and Numeracy Test for Initial Teacher Education Students (LANTITE), effective from 2016.
-Education Ministers across Australia have agreed that, from 1 July, 2016, Initial Teacher Education students across Australia will need to pass a national literacy and numeracy test (LANTITE) prior to completing their course.
+Education Ministers across Australia have agreed that, from 1 July, 2016, Initial Teacher Education students across Australia will need to successfully meet the approved national literacy and numeracy benchmark (LANTITE) prior to completing their course.

 The Faculty of Education and Arts will provide regular updates on our website as well as through emails, the current students website and our dedicated LEO site.